The Markets of Chiang Mai by Samlor

 From Wat Kat Karaam, we will continue on foot for a short while.
 We will cross the Ping River in 2016 restored Chansom Memorial Bridge that will bring us right into the Tonlamyai Market and then into the Warorot Market.
 Locals know these markets as Kad Luang, which means “big market” in Thai.
 Walking through this complex, you will understand where this name comes from.
 Kad Luang is undoubtedly the most famous and colorful fresh food market in Chiang Mai.

-We’ll taste some of the local delicacies and breath in the atmosphere of this fantastic market.
+We’ll taste some of the local delicacies and breathe in the atmosphere of this fantastic market.
 Then we get back in our samlors for the final ride back to Thapae Gate, where the tour ends.
 Here we say goodbye to the drivers.
 Thanks very much for joining this tour and supporting the samlor community of Chiang Mai.
 You can find more things to do in Chiang Mai you will here.